hunzhiwange/queryphp/README.md

     <img alt="V8js Version" src="https://img.shields.io/badge/v8js-%3E=2.1.0-brightgreen.svg" /></a>
 </p>

-## About The Old DoYouHaoBaby Framework
+## About DoYouHaoBaby Framework

 ![](doyouhaobaby.png)

-<p>DoYouHaoBaby 具备了大量丰富的特性: 包括 MVC、ActiveRecord、国际化语言包、缓存组件、主从数据库、模式扩展、模板引擎、RBAC 权限扩展等等。</p>

-<p>DoYouHaoBaby 主要用于 WindsForce 社区（停止维护）、Dyhb-blog-x（停止维护）、114.MS 家居装修网（已挂停止维护）等自主产品的开发。</p>

-<p>DoYouHaoBaby 于 2010/10/03 发布 0.0.1 版本，最后版本于 2014/10 发布 3.0 版本，感觉功能已经够自己用了并进入停止开发阶段。</p>

-<p align="right">小牛哥 2014.10 @ HTTP://DoYouHaoBaby.NET</p>
+<p>DoYouHaoBaby has a lot of features: MVC, ActiveRecord, i18n, cache, databases, template engine, RBAC, and so on.</p>

+<p>DoYouHaoBaby released 0.0.1 version at 2010/10/03, the last version was released in 2014/10 version 3, and now it has stopped maintenance.</p>

 ## How to install